el95149/vagrant-docker-swarm-ceph/README.md

 - VirtualBox >= 7.0
   - Ensure a `host-only` network is created in VirtualBox, with an IPv4 Address of: 192.168.56.1
 - Vagrant >= 2.4.0
+- At least 16GB RAM (~10GB for the VMs, the rest for the host system)

 ## TLDR Setup